nanochess/transputer/README.md

 In macOS you can use Fn+F1 to access the help box of the visual text editor, and type Fn+F4 to open the directory browsing for reading text files.

-In Windows you can use F1 to access the help box of the visual text editor, and type F4 to open the directory browsing for reading text files.
+In Windows and Linux you can use F1 to access the help box of the visual text editor, and type F4 to open the directory browsing for reading text files.

 Use C:CC to invoke the C compiler, C:ENS to invoke the assembler, C:EJECUTABLE to build assembler output into a working executable.
 There are instructions for compiling programs in the C:/Documentos/Programas.doc file.